MAPLE LEAF BAR HISTORY

 Musical styles represented include blues, funk, R&B, rock, zydeco, jazz, jam bands and any combination thereof, and beyond, hosting both local performers and touring national acts.

-Currently home to 2018 Grammy Lifetime Achievement winner George Porter Jr. and his trio every Monday night, and the longtime Tuesday night home to the Grammy Award winning Rebirth Brass Band, frequent performers at the Maple Leaf have included local legends James Booker, the Rebirth Brass Band, Papa Grows Funk, Clarence “Gatemouth” Brown, Walter “Wolfman” Washington, “Money Mike” Armstrong, The Radiators and Henry Butler.
+Currently home to 2018 Grammy Lifetime Achievement winner George Porter Jr. and his trio every Monday night, frequent performers at the Maple Leaf have included local legends James Booker, the Rebirth Brass Band, Papa Grows Funk, Clarence “Gatemouth” Brown, Walter “Wolfman” Washington, “Money Mike” Armstrong, The Radiators, Henry Butler, and untold more.

 Unannounced sit-ins are not uncommon; Bruce Springsteen once dropped in to jam with The Iguanas.
 Jon Cleary’s band was once joined by his frequent employer, Bonnie Raitt.

 The Leaf, as it is sometimes referred, has also been an important incubator for the city’s many up-and-coming bands formed from the ranks of local musicians and music students at Tulane University, Loyola University and the University of New Orleans.